MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-evaluation-guide-1.md

 Note the following considerations:

 * A number of these VM sizes include temp storage, which offers high performance, but is not persistent through reboots, Azure host migrations and more.
-It's therefore advisable, that if you are going to be running the Azure Virtual Machine for a period of time, but shutting down frequently, you choose a VM size with no temp storage, and ensure your nested VMs are placed on the persistent data drive within the OS.
+If you will be running the Azure Virtual Machine for a period of time, but shutting down frequently, you should choose a VM size with no temporary storage, and ensure your nested VMs are placed on the persistent data drive within the OS.
-* It's strongly recommended that you choose a VM size that supports premium storage - when running nested virtual machines, increasing the number of available IOPS can have a significant impact on performance, hence, choosing premium storage over Standard HDD or Standard SSD is strongly advised.
+* We recommend that you choose a VM size that supports premium storage.
+When you run nested virtual machines, increasing the number of available IOPs can have a significant impact on performance.
+Hence, we recommend that you choose premium storage over Standard HDD or Standard SSD.
 Refer to the table above to make the most appropriate selection.
-* Please ensure that whichever VM size you choose, it [supports nested virtualization](/azure/virtual-machines/acu) and is [available in your chosen region](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines).
+* Ensure that whichever VM size you choose, the VM [supports nested virtualization](/azure/virtual-machines/acu) and is [available in your chosen region](https://azure.microsoft.com/global-infrastructure/services/?products=virtual-machines).

 ## Deploying the Azure Virtual Machine